norato/ng-21-dashboard/README.md

 - Selectors using `createSelector`

 Both implementations follow the same architectural principles (separation of concerns, testability, and maintainability) while showcasing different state management paradigms within the NgRx ecosystem.

+## Error Handling

+The application uses PrimeNG Toast for displaying error notifications to users.
+This approach provides:
+- **User-friendly messages**: Generic, non-technical error messages that don't expose implementation details
+- **Consistent UX**: All API errors are displayed via toast notifications at the top-right of the screen
+- **Security**: Technical error details (error.message) are kept in the application state for debugging but not shown to end users
+- **Integration**: ToastService is injected into both UserStore (@ngrx/signals) and PostEffects (@ngrx/effects) for centralized error handling